MicrosoftLearning/MS-4010-Build-Plugins-Connectors-Microsoft-Copilot-M365/Instructions/Labs/LAB_01/3-exercise-custom-knowledge.md

 # Exercise 2 - Configure custom knowledge

-In this exercise, you will update the declarative agent with custom knowledge.
+In this exercise, you use OneDrive as a substitute for SharePoint Online.
+When you upload documents to a new SharePoint Online site, there's a delay before the documents are indexed and available for use by Copilot.
+Using OneDrive allows you to test the agent immediately.

 ### Exercise Duration